-Things to keep in mind when you run solo, by Radhika Meganathan
+Things to keep in mind when you running solo, by Radhika Meganathan

 Runners run alone for several reasons.
 Perhaps your life schedule requires you to run at weird, ungodly hours.
 You may not have runner friends, or your town may not have a running club to socialize.
 Or, plainly speaking, you may not want another person to disrupt your running zen state of mind.